Skip to content

 National Museum of Ireland – Archaeology

-I actually spent part of two separate days at this museum.
-I wish I could’ve spent more time.
+I spent part of two separate days at this museum, and I still wish I could’ve spent more time there!

 The Main Hall